Weymouth, Dorset: Sport and recreation

 The beach volleyball classic is held on Weymouth beach every July.

 Weymouth's sandy beach and shallow waters are used for swimming and sunbathing during the tourist season, and for beach sport events throughout the year, including beach motocross, the International handball championships and the beach volleyball classic.
 The international kite festival, held in May each year on Weymouth Beach, has attracted around 40,000 spectators to the esplanade from around the world.

 Weymouth has two sports centres, one shared by the college and local community, comprising two fitness suites and a large sports hall; the other, Redlands community sports hub, has both indoor and outdoor facilities with pitches for football and cricket.
 The latter is home to Weymouth Cricket Club, which is sponsored by local business and runs in partnership with nearby schools.
 Redlands is also home to Weymouth Pickleball Club, which was created in 2022.
+The Weymouth Swimming Pool & Fitness Centre contains a 25-metre swimming pool, gym and fitness studio.

 The local football club, Weymouth F.C. or 'the Terras', are outside the Football League but, in common with some other non-league clubs, they became professional in 2005, The team have enjoyed some success; twice playing in the third round of the FA Cup, the highest club competition level.
 At the end of the 2005–06 season the team were promoted as champions to the National League for the first time since 1989.
 Since relegated, as of 2020, they are in the National League South.
 The Terras' ground is the Bob Lucas Stadium; its record attendance is 6,500 against Nottingham Forest in the FA Cup 2005–2006 season.
 Until 2010 Motorcycle speedway racing was staged adjacent to the stadium; the club closed following disputes with the landlords and the team, the Wildcats, relocated to Poole.